-Online shopping is becoming routine for millions of consumers worldwide.
-The consultancy firm AT Kearney notes that global ecommerce has grown approximately 13% for five years running.
-If you sell products and services to a wide audience, getting into ecommerce is a relatively low-cost way to test new markets and greatly expand the built-in limits of your existing bricks and mortar store.
+The earliest ecommerce transactions took place in 1994 but online shopping has become routine for millions of consumers worldwide in more recent years.
+In 2015, Americans spent $350 billion online.
+This means that If you sell products and services to a wide audience, getting into ecommerce is a relatively low-cost way to test new markets.
+The online environment greatly expands the built-in limits of your existing bricks and mortar store.
 Plus, it keeps your products in a 24/7 sales channel.
 If it’s a good fit for your business model, you just need to set up a secure e-store, install payment-processing systems, keep a lid on shipping costs, and track customer feedback so you can manage your online brand reputation.

 Are You Ready to Sell Online?

 Ecommerce has turned into big business for retailers of every size, including huge major brands, national retail stores, small local stores, and individuals with virtual storefronts on auction sites like eBay.
 To be competitive in the ecommerce world, you must become a mail-order business willing to offer discount pricing and low-cost shipping.
 You'll also need fast and responsive service.

 One of the most important aspects of an ecommerce site is payment processing.
 It’s critical that you get this right because this is where your customers provide financial information.
 The data must be securely locked down while still flowing efficiently from your customer to the payment gateway to your bank.
 You have two major options: on-site and off-site.
 Each has its pros and cons, so consider the cost and benefits of each.